 June 2013: Diesel was 0,5 manat/liter, petrol 0,6 manat/liter.

+All petrol stations are 24 hours.
+There is no self service.
 Not all pump stations carry diesel, but every decent-sized city will have a few pumps carrying diesel fuel.
+You cannot fill jerry cans or containers at the pump.

 Car parts, motorcycle parts and mechanics